AlColeNS/redis/README.md

 ### Redis Cluster with 2 Master and 2 Replica Nodes

-The next goal was to create a Redis Cluster with 2 Master and Replica nodes, require password for authentication and enable RDB and AOF persistence.
+The next goal was to create a Redis Cluster with 2 Master and Replica nodes, require a password for authentication and enable RDB and AOF persistence.

 To accomplish this, I copied the default _redis.conf_ to create the following configuration files: